This content doesn’t contain and isn’t meant to provide legal, tax, or business advice.*

 C corporations (or C corps), which can be for-profit or not-for-profit, are legal entities unto themselves.
 They are the most difficult business type to form and manage but offer the most fundraising opportunities, and owners are largely free from liability.

 C corps are subject to income taxes.
-The corporate tax rate in New York is 6.5% for small businesses that make $5 million or less per year; 7.25% for businesses that make more than that.
+The corporate tax rate in New York is at least 6.5% for small businesses that make $5 million or less per year and 7.25% for businesses that make more than that.
 Then, shareholders are also taxed for any income they receive from the business.

 This double taxation (combined with extra paperwork and regulations) typically makes C corps an undesirable legal structure for many small businesses.
 However, they can be more suitable for larger, mature businesses that would benefit from having stock options.
 Unlike other types of businesses, C corporations can sell as much stock as they’d like, and shares are easily transferable.